doctrine/mongodb-odm/docs/en/reference/embedded-mapping.rst

 Mixing Document Types
 ---------------------

-If you want to store different types of documents in an embedded document you can simply omit the ``targetDocument`` option:
+If you want to store different types of embedded documents in the same field, you can simply omit the ``targetDocument`` option:

 .. configuration-block::